djperrefort/fig-tree/docs/getting_started/configuration.md

 Fig-Tree supports multiple database backends, including Sqlite and Postgres.
 In general, Sqlite is only recommended for use in development settings or for small deployments.
-Postgres is the suggested database for use in production settings.
+Postgres is the suggested database for use in production.
 Database connection settings are configured using the variables listed below.

 | Variable      | Default                   | Description                                                |